Business Loans for Physical Therapy Clinic

 If you fail to make payments on an equipment financing loan, the lender can and will seize the equipment to recoup their losses.
 If your business could not survive without ultrasound or an X-Ray machine, consider another form of financing rather than taking this risk.

-Bad credit business loans help borrowers who cannot get approved for a loan at a bank access capital.
+Merchant Cash Advances help all types of small business owners who cannot get approved for a loan at a bank.
 Banks reject loan applications for many reasons, not all of which relate to your credit score.
-They typically require that you have two years of tax returns, that your business has been open for at least two years, strong revenues, and consistent growth.
+They typically require that you have two years of tax returns, that your business has been open for at least two years, strong revenues, and consistent growth and profit.
 Newer companies struggle to meet all these requirements.

 Physical therapists graduate owing an average of $96,000 in student loan debt.
 If you have not paid down your debt yet, your debt service coverage ratio could be a disqualifying factor with a bank.
 This ratio measures your ability to repay your debt, and if it is too high, banks worry about your repayment ability.
-Alternative lenders may look at this ratio, but they consider it within the whole context of your financial situation and business.
+Alternative lenders may look at this ratio, but more important is that the business applying processes credit cards.
+That and the whole context of your financial situation and the business.

-Alternative lenders offer bad credit business loans to borrowers who cannot or do not want to borrow from a bank.
+Alternative lenders offer merchant loans to borrowers who cannot or do not want to borrow from a bank.
 While banks might offer lower interest rates, it can take as long as three months for a loan to go through underwriting.
 Some small business owners prefer not to wait that long.
-Alternative lenders can approve a loan application and disburse funds in as little as a week.
+Alternative lenders can approve an mca loan application and disburse funds in the same day.

-Borrowers with credit scores as low as 500 can qualify as long as their business has monthly revenues above $8,000.
-Shield Funding grants bad credit business loans from $5,000 to $1 million, at rates of 12% to 45%, for terms of two to eighteen months.
+Borrowers with credit scores as low as 500 can qualify as long as their business has monthly revenues above $8,000 and the company accepts credit card payments.
+Merchant advance loans range in size from $5,000 to $1 million, at rates of 12% to 45%, for terms of two to eighteen months or more.

 4. Working Capital Loans